Bird Weight is the Primary Indicator of Health or Disease. Bird diseases / health problems associated with either weight gain or weight loss.

 Base Diet: Start with a QUALITY dry mix.
 The dry mixes that are typically available at pet stores contain cheap fillers and harmful additives.
 It is important to provide a quality, organic and natural dry mix (in addition to foods listed on this page)

-- Dr. Harvey's Bird Food Mixes or Lafeber are convenient options that lack the harmful additives that are commonly found in commercial mixes and have a great variety of quality ingredients (including dried fruits, veggies, herbs / greens and even superfoods, such as bee pollen!) - in short: myriad nourishing ingredients that are not found in other commercially available bird mixes, However, our biggest grievance with their products is that they use sulphurated dried produce (a process which also requires chemicals), but it is very difficult to find mixes with unsulphurated fruits and veggies.
+- Dr. Harvey's Bird Food Mixes or Lafeber are convenient options that lack many of the harmful additives that are commonly found in commercial mixes and have a great variety of quality ingredients (including dried fruits, veggies, herbs / greens and even superfoods, such as bee pollen!) - in short: myriad nourishing ingredients that are not found in other commercially available bird mixes, However, our biggest grievance with their products is that they use sulphurated dried produce (a process which also requires chemicals), but it is very difficult to find mixes with unsulphurated fruits and veggies.
 You could just buy the seeds, nuts and grain mix and buy human-grade unsulphurated dried produce / greens as well as bee pollen and mix them in.
 Even organic trail mixes (WITHOUT CHOCOLATE!) work great.
 With a little creativity you can put a mix together that offers superior nutrition without the chemicals typically found in commercial brands.

 - Harrisons is another dry mix that vets commonly recommend; however, it is a pelleted food and not all birds will easily accept it.
 It usually can only be purchased at vet offices.